Department of Communities Grants Programs

 Aboriginal Family Safety Grants

-Current Status: Opening Soon.
+Current Status: Closed.

-To be eligible to apply for a grant through this Grants Program applicants must be an Aboriginal Community Controlled Organisation (ACCO) and/or a registered Aboriginal business.
+To be eligible to apply for a grant through this Grants Program applicants must be an Aboriginal Community Controlled Organisation (ACCO) and/or a not-for-profit registered Aboriginal business.

 Find out more about the Aboriginal Family Safety Grants Program.